 Laura’s inspiration behind the scent of her wood coastal candle was of the lush abundance of wood and smoke.
 The scent of a campfire that taps into our primal instincts.

 All Laura’s candle ranges are made in house in the LT workshop in North Berwick.
 Loving handmade and hand-poured wood coastal candle will transport you to a roaring campfire on a deserted beach.
-Wood has hints of sandalwood, cedarwood, cinnamon, and bergamot.
+Our mini wood candle has hints of sandalwood, cedarwood, cinnamon, and bergamot.
 It is woody and smokey, yet delicate and gentle with scents of bergamot and cinnamon.

 This candle is neither too masculine nor feminine.
 It has carefully crafted to represent the wood and smoke of a fire but also the warmth and comfort that an open fire offers.